Study-Unit Description

 By the end of the Unit the student will be able to:

-- Develop negotiation strategies and intercultural and interreligious conflict management tools.
+- Develop and apply mediation, negotiation strategies and intercultural and interreligious conflict management tools to address relationships and communication breakdowns and tensions in migration-affected environments.

 2. Skills: